evpo/EncryptPad/README.md

     _encryptpad/vimrc

-You can find more information about FakeVim interface at [FakeVim library web page](https://github.com/hluk/FakeVim)
+You can find more information about the FakeVim interface on the [FakeVim library web page](https://github.com/hluk/FakeVim)

 <div id="fakevim-input-output"></div>
 ### FakeVim: input and output commands

 The ex mode supports commands to read and write files.
 The input and output commands are integrated with the following EncryptPad operations:

-    :r <file> - File / Open…
+    :r <file> - File > Open…

-    :w - File / Save
+    :w - File > Save

-    :w <file> - File / Save As…
+    :w <file> - File > Save As…

-    :q - File / Exit
+    :q - File > Exit

 The combinations of the above commands are also supported:

     :wq
     :wq <file>

-Vim + register integrates with the system clipboard.
+Vim’s + register integrates with the system clipboard.
 You can also add the below line to the vimrc file to integrate the unnamed register with the system clipboard:

     set clipboard=unnamedplus